Mohsen-Bazmi/Hateoas/Readme.md

 An easy to use framework to wrap the the objects and add Hyper Media to them.

-Having a general formula for generating all HATEOAS links is a bad practice since the links shuld be attached depending on the situation.
-Vlerx.Hateoas is an easy to use library that lets you attach the links easily.
+Having a general formula for generating all HATEOAS links is a bad practice since the links should be attached depending on the situation.
+Vlerx.Hateoas is a library that lets you attach the links easily and customize the language around your link generation.

-## How to use it
+## How it works
 Install [this](https://www.nuget.org/packages/Vlerx.Hateoas/) nuget package.

 Look at these three actions in the user controller.